-Geology Field Studies: Pacific Northwest Coast (G200 F) is a one credit course designed to engage students with the earth sciences by examining the geology of the Pacific Northwest Coast area.
+Geology Field Studies: Pacific Northwest Coast (G 200F) is a one credit course designed to engage students with the earth sciences by examining the geology of the Pacific Northwest Coast area.
 The course consists of a one day field trip buttressed by supporting lectures that introduce aspects of geology as needed to explain the geology of the Pacific Northwest Coast area.
 This course can be used to partly fulfill graduation requirements for the Associate Degree.
-The text and materials have been chosen by the faculty and the emphasis of the course will be the viewpoint of the author(s).
-This includes the geologic time scale and the evolution of the Earth.